Learn More and ApplyGerman (BA)

 Menu

-The German BA at DePaul offers students an extensive background in German and Austrian culture, language, and literature, and prepares them to think and work in an increasingly globalized world.
-German is the most widely spoken first language in the European Union, and German-speaking countries drive international politics, culture, and business today.
-The German-speaking world is multifaceted—these are the cultures of Mozart, Goethe, Freud, Kafka and Marx—and the study of German also explores the critical questions of memory, history, and race that link the German past to the present day.
+The German Program at DePaul offers students an extensive background in German and Austrian culture, language, and literature, and prepares them to think and work in an increasingly globalized world.
+German is the most widely spoken first language in the European Union, and German-speaking countries are among the most influential engines driving culture, business, and politics today.
+The German-speaking world is rich and multifaceted – these are the cultures of Mozart, Goethe, Freud, Kafka, and Marx – and the study of German also explores the crucial questions of memory and history particular to the German past.
+A degree in German from DePaul offers a broad-based humanities education with crucial skills in reading, writing, critical thinking, and intercultural communication useful for any number of pursuits after college.
+Several of our German students have been awarded prestigious grants and scholarships, including multiple Fulbright grants and Congress-Bundestag Youth Exchange scholarships.
+Our graduates have gone on to pursue careers in government, business, the public humanities, scientific research, and education, both in the US and abroad, while others have enrolled in prestigious graduate programs in the humanities, medicine, and law.

 The courses in DePaul’s German program give students the opportunity to attain advanced language proficiency while studying all aspects of German literature and culture.
 Topics of our regular GER course offerings include: